Frequently Asked Questions

 For 1 gigabit connections only, there is an option to purchase a SCinet-provided switch and compatible optic ($160) when making your booth connection request.
 This option includes an 8 port 10/100/1000 copper + 1 SFP uplink switch with a SFP-LX optic to uplink to SCinet.
 The purchased switch and optic may be picked up at the SCinet helpdesk with a valid invoice during the show.

-If you have switches used from previous years for 1 Gigabit connections to your booth, you do not need to purchase a new switch, but you do need to obtain SFP-LX optics for the fiber uplink port on your switch to be compatible with the new singlemode fiber in use for 1 Gigabit connections.
-Compatible SFP-LX optics will be sold at the Help Desk for booths that forget to obtain optics before the show, but we do recommend purchasing your own SFPs in advance.
+If you have switches used from previous years for 1 Gigabit connections to your booth, you may not need to purchase a new switch.
+You will however need to obtain SFP-LX optics for the fiber uplink port on your switch, so that it will be compatible with the singlemode fiber in use for 1 Gigabit connections.
+Compatible SFP-LX optics will be sold at the Help Desk for booths that forget to obtain optics before the show, but we do recommend purchasing your own SFPs in advance, and verifying they will work in your device.
+SCinet cannot guarantee that older hardware purchased from us will continue to function indefinitely.

-When you place your order you you will be provided with options for choosing how many addresses you want: /27 will cover up to 29 addresses, /25 will cover up to 125 addresses, or /24 will give you up to 253 addresses.
+When you place your order you you will be provided with options for choosing IPv4 and/or IPv6 network address space for your booth.
+For IPv4 connectivity, you may select networks of length /27 (up to 29 usable addresses), /26 (up to 61 usable addresses), or /25 (up to 125 usable addresses).
+For IPv6 connectivity, you will be provided one standard /64 subnet.
 These addresses are considered part of your order.

 There is a per connection fee for each SCinet network connection.
 The fee varies based upon the connection type: